- Era: circa 1905

 8b Grand Circle and turn partners two hands

-During each iteration of the figure, the ladies move one place clockwise around the set.
+During each iteration of the figure, the ladies move one place counter-clockwise around the set.
 The gentlemen all return to their own places, bringing a new lady with them each time.
 After four times through the figure, all the ladies are back with their original partners.
 There is a final eight-bar "tag" figure to end.